MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hbapiwmi/ns-hbapiwmi-_sm_sendrpl_out.md

 ## -remarks

-The WMI tool suite generates a declaration of the SM_SendRPL_OUT structure in <i>Hbapiwmi.h</i> when it compiles the MS_SM_FabricAndDomainManagementMethod WMI class.</p>
+The WMI tool suite generates a declaration of the SM_SendRPL_OUT structure in <i>Hbapiwmi.h</i> when it compiles the MS_SM_FabricAndDomainManagementMethod WMI class.